Ella Eyre: Music career

-2012–2016: Breakthrough and Feline

-In December 2012, Eyre featured on Bastille's cover and mash up of TLC's "No Scrubs" and the xx's "Angels".
-Titled "No Angels", the song featured on the band's 2012 mixtape, Other People's Heartache, Pt.
-2. In April 2013, she featured on drum and bass band Rudimental's single "Waiting All Night", which peaked at number one on the UK Singles Chart, becoming Eyre's first chart entry.
-In August 2013, she appeared alongside rapper Wiz Khalifa on the track "Think About It" from producer Naughty Boy's 2013 album Hotel Cabana.
+In December 2012, Eyre featured on Bastille’s cover and mash-up of TLC's "No Scrubs" and the xx's "Angels", titled "No Angels", which appeared on the band’s 2012 mixtape, Other People's Heartache, Pt.
+2. In April 2013, she featured on drum and bass band Rudimental's single "Waiting All Night", which peaked at number one on the UK Singles Chart, becoming Eyre’s first chart entry.
+In August 2013, Eyre appeared alongside rapper Wiz Khalifa on the track "Think About It" from producer Naughty Boy’s 2013 album Hotel Cabana.
 The song was released as the fourth single from the album in November 2013.
-Eyre also features on rapper Tinie Tempah's album Demonstration on the track "Someday (Place in the Sun)", which entered the UK Singles Chart at number 87 but was never released as a single.
+She also featured on rapper Tinie Tempah's album Demonstration on the track "Someday (Place in the Sun)", which entered the UK Singles Chart at number 87.

-Eyre's first EP, Deeper, was released in December 2013, and the title track reached number 72.
-She was the runner-up for the 2014 BRIT Critics' Choice Award and came second on the BBC Sound of 2014 shortlist.
-Her next three solo singles—"If I Go", "Comeback" (both 2014) and "Together" (2015)—reached the top twenty on the UK Singles Chart.
-She co-wrote the UK number one single "Changing" for drum and bass duo Sigma featuring British recording artist Paloma Faith, which was released in the United Kingdom in September 2014.
-The following month, Eyre won Best Newcomer at the MOBO Awards 2014.
+Eyre’s first extended play (EP), Deeper, was released in December 2013, and the title track reached number 72.
+She was the runner-up for the 2014 BRIT Critics’ Choice Award and came second on the BBC Sound of 2014 shortlist.
+"Waiting All Night" also won the Brit Award for British Single of the Year that year.

+Her next three solo singles — "If I Go", "Comeback" (both 2014) and "Together" (2015) — reached the top twenty on the UK Singles Chart.
+She co-wrote the UK number one single "Changing" for drum and bass duo Sigma featuring Paloma Faith, released in September 2014.
+In October 2014, Eyre won Best Newcomer at the MOBO Awards 2014.
+In 2015, Eyre featured on DJ Fresh’s single "Gravity" and co-wrote "Black Smoke", performed by Ann Sophie at the Eurovision Song Contest 2015 for Germany.
+She supported Olly Murs on his arena tour and was announced as the face of Emporio Armani Diamonds.

-Eyre featured on the DJ Fresh single "Gravity", released in February 2015.
-In May 2015, a song Eyre co-wrote, "Black Smoke", was used by Ann Sophie, the German participant of the Eurovision Song Contest 2015.
-Also during mid 2015, Eyre supported Olly Murs on his 2015 arena tour and was announced as the "face" of the advertising campaign for an Emporio Armani Diamonds fragrance.
-Her debut album, Feline, was released in August 2015 (following the single "Good Times") and features contributions from Wayne Hector, Ilya, Paul O'Duffy and Jarrad Rogers.
-In September, Eyre released a cover of "Swing Low, Sweet Chariot" in association with England Rugby, to coincide with the 2015 Rugby World Cup.
-In November, Eyre won Best Female at the MOBO Awards 2015.
+Her debut album, Feline, was released in August 2015, following the single "Good Times", and featured contributions from Wayne Hector, Ilya, Paul O’Duffy and Jarrad Rogers.
+In September 2015, Eyre released a cover of "Swing Low, Sweet Chariot" in association with England Rugby for the 2015 Rugby World Cup.
+In November, she won Best Female at the MOBO Awards 2015.
 She then embarked on a UK tour.
-In 2016, she appeared on Drive.